frederic-perez/AmE-dictionary/data/dictionary.md

 __belching__
 __beleaguer__ _v_
 __beleaguered__ _adj_ :nine::m: Put in a very difficult situation. _The board is supporting the beleaguered director._ _Syn_ hard-pressed, troubled
 __belfry__ _n_ __1__ A bell tower; especially one surmounting or attached to another structure. __2__ A room or framework for enclosing a bell. __3__ The seat of the intellect: head.
 Someone who has "bats in the belfry" is insane or eccentric.
-This phrase is responsible for the use of bats for "insane" (as in "Are you completely bats?") and the occasional use of belfry for "head" ("He's not quite right in the belfry").
+This phrase is responsible for the use of bats for "insane" (as in "Are you completely bats?") and the occasional use of belfry for "head" ("He’s not quite right in the belfry").
 __belie__ _v_ :eight: (belies, belied) __1__ (of an appearance) fail to give a true impression of (something). _Syn_ contradict _His lively, alert manner belied his years._ __2__ Fail to fulfil or justify (a claim or expectation). _The quality of the music seems to belie the criticism._ :es: desmentir; engañar
 __belittle__ _v_ :five: (belittling) Dismiss (someone or something) as unimportant. _Syn_ disparage, denigrate, run down, deprecate, depreciate _He belittles her._
 __bell pepper__ _1 yellow or red bell pepper._
 __bell the cat__ _idiom_ To perform a daring act.
 __bellboy__ _n_
-__bellhop__ _n_ A person who is employed, esp. by a hotel, to carry guests' luggage and run errands.
+__bellhop__ _n_ A person who is employed, esp. by a hotel, to carry guests’ luggage and run errands.
 __bellicose__
-__bellies__ _Roots, cracks, offsets and bellies are common issues in Utah's older homes._
+__bellies__ _Roots, cracks, offsets and bellies are common issues in Utah’s older homes._
 __belligerent__
 __bellow<sup>1</sup>__ _n_
 __bellow<sup>2</sup>__ _v_ :five::hammer: (bellowed)
 __bellowing__ _n_ A very loud utterance (like the sound of an animal). _Syn_ bellow
-__bellows__ _n_ :two: A mechanical device that blows a strong current of air; used to make a fire burn more fiercely or to sound a musical instrument. :es: fuelle _Barber's breathing sounded like a bellows._
+__bellows__ _n_ :two: A mechanical device that blows a strong current of air; used to make a fire burn more fiercely or to sound a musical instrument. :es: fuelle _Barber’s breathing sounded like a bellows._
 __bells and whistles__ _pl n_ :four: Nonessential features or enhancements intended especially to add commercial appeal.
 __bellum__ _Post-bellum years._
 __bellwether__ _n_ :two::hammer: